custom-components/ble_monitor/docs/installation.md

 Alternatively, you can install it manually.
 Just copy paste the content of the `ble_monitor/custom_components` folder in your `config/custom_components` directory.
 As example, you will get the `sensor.py` file in the following path: `/config/custom_components/ble_monitor/sensor.py`.
 The disadvantage of a manual installation is that you won't be notified about updates.

 ## Step 2.
-Add your sensors to the MiHome app if you haven’t already
+Add your Xiaomi sensors to the MiHome app if you haven’t already

-Many Xiaomi ecosystem sensors do not broadcast BLE advertisements containing useful data until they have gone through the "pairing" process in the MiHome app.
+This step is only needed for Xiaomi ecosystem sensors.
+Many Xiaomi sensors do not broadcast BLE advertisements containing useful data until they have gone through the "pairing" process in the MiHome app.
 The encryption key is also (re)set when adding the sensor to the MiHome app, so do this first.
 Some sensors also support alternative ATC firmware, which doesn't need to be paired to MiHome.

 ## Step 3.
 Configure the integration